- Algebraic and Arithmetic Geometry

 If you have been admitted to the university as a second degree student, you will not receive a transfer credit report showing the courses you completed in your original degree.
 If your first degree was unrelated to your second degree, this may not be an issue for you.
 However, if your first degree contains courses you want to use as pre-requisites for courses in your second degree, then you need to have course waivers assigned.
 Course waivers are notes on your transcript showing that you have previously completed particular courses.

 The department responsible for evaluating your transcript for waivers is the department that matches the subject of the courses being evaluated.
-If you want a waiver showing you have previously completed a computing science course, you would contact the Computing Science Department.
-If you want a waiver showing you have previously completed a STAT course, you would contact the Statistics Department.
+For example, if you want a waiver showing you have previously completed a computing science course, you would contact the Computing Science Department.
 If you want a waiver showing you have previously completed a MATH course or MACM course (200 – 400 level), you must email your transcript and course outline (in English) to firstname.lastname@example.org.
 Clearly state your name and student number.

 Note that the evaluation of this documentation can take a significant amount of time.
 You will be notified of the evaluation results via your SFU email account.